Active-CSS/active-css/README.md

 }
 ```

 No pre-processing.
-Runs in real-time.<br>
+Runs in real-time in the browser.<br>
 All DOM events are supported, plus CSS up to level 4 (if browser supported).<br>
 Works on chromium browsers (Chrome, Edge, Opera, etc.) and Firefox.
 (ES6+)